Sjouke91/Cocktail-app/src/plan.md

 [x] - create an empty folder per page and add a component [x] - make routes to component pages

-[] - create a component page and fetch data from api
+[x] - create a component page and fetch data from api

 - import axios, useState, useEffect
-  _ useState - to store data in state
+- useState - to store data in state
-  _ useEffect - to fetch data from api
+- useEffect - to fetch data from api
-  _ async function to await the data as it comes in
+- async function to await the data as it comes in
-  _ return jsx and map over the array of objects in the response [] - store data in state
+- return jsx and map over the array of objects in the response [] - create a link to a seperate page with list of cocktails of chosen categorie
-  [] - render the page with JSX
+- [] - add a route with params
-  [] -
   [] -
   [] -
   [] -